jocic/jquery.infinitefields/readme.md

 It is also possible to write and use custom parsing functions.

-# Versioning Scheme
+## Versioning Scheme

-I use a 3-digit version identifier, for example 1.0.1.
+I use a 3-digit [Semantic Versioning](https://semver.org/spec/v2.0.0.html) identifier, for example 1.0.2.
 These digits have the following meaning:

-* The first digit (1) specifies the major version number.
+*   The first digit (1) specifies the MAJOR version number.
-* The second digit (0) specifies the minor version number.
+*   The second digit (0) specifies the MINOR version number.
-* The third digit (1) specifies the patch version number.
+*   The third digit (2) specifies the PATCH version number.

+Complete documentation can be found by following the link above.

 # Examples